JeremyRod/worklog-app/README.md

 - error log file rotations?
 - Filepicker for importing.
 - Add inbuilt search functionality based on any input
-- Add testing to code
+- Add more testing to code

 ### Known Bugs
 - ~~If deleting an entry list will not update until navigating away and back~~